RetroDECK/ES-DE/USERGUIDE.md

 /home/myusername/.local/share/applications/Subnautica.desktop:Exec=steam steam://rungameid/264710
 ```

-This of course assumes that you have desktop entries setup for the games in question.
+This of course assumes that you have menu entries setup for the games in question.

 ## Emulator setup

-EmulationStation is a game browsing frontend and does not provide any emulation by itself.
+ES-DE is a game browsing frontend and does not provide any emulation by itself.
 It does however come preconfigured for use with emulators as setup in the **es_systems.cfg** file.
 By default it's primarily setup for use with [RetroArch](https://www.retroarch.com) but this can be modified if needed.
 If you're interested in customizing your es_systems.cfg file, please refer to the [INSTALL.md](INSTALL.md) document which goes into details on the structure of this file and more advanced configuration topics in general.

 Installation and configuration of RetroArch and other emulators is beyond the scope of this guide, but many good resources can be found online on how to do this.

-In order to use the default es_systems.cfg file, for Unix and Windows you need to make sure that the emulator binary directory is in the operating system's path variable.
-On Unix systems this is normally not an issue as a package manager has typically been used to install the emulator, and there is a standardized directory structure.
-But for Windows you may need to add the emulator directory to your %PATH% variable manually.
+In order to use the default es_systems.cfg file, you need to make sure that the emulator binary directory is in the operating system's path.
+On Unix systems this is normally not an issue as a package manager has typically been used to install the emulator, and even if compiled from source there is a standardized directory structure which should have you covered.
+Likewise on macOS, it's assumed that the emulator is installed under the Applications folder so everything should just work.
+But for Windows you may need to add the emulator directory to your %PATH% variable manually (Tip: open Settings and search for _path_).
 If on Windows, a simple test is to open a command window and type the name of the emulator and press enter, if the emulator is not found, then EmulationStation won't find it either and you need to update your %PATH% variable.

-As an alternative, if the emulator is not in your search path, you can either hardcode an absolute path in es_systems.cfg or use the %ESPATH% variable to set the emulator path relative to the EmulationStation location.
-Again, please refer to the INSTALL.md document on details regarding this.
+As an alternative, if the emulator is not in your search path, you can either hardcode an absolute path in es_systems.cfg or use the %ESPATH% variable to set the emulator relative to the ES-DE binary location.
+Again, please refer to [INSTALL.md](INSTALL.md#es_systemscfg) for details regarding this.

-For macOS the emulator directory is normally not an issue as there is a somehow standardized installation structure, and the es_systems.cfg template for this operating systems has absolute paths defined for the emulators.

 ## Scraping

 Scraping means downloading metadata and game media files (images and videos) for the games in your collections.

-EmulationStation Desktop Edition supports the two scrapers ScreenScraper.fr and TheGamesDB.net.
+ES-DE supports the two scrapers [ScreenScraper.fr](https://www.screenscraper.fr) and [TheGamesDB.net](https://thegamesdb.net).
 In general TheGamesDB supports less formats and less systems, but in some areas such PC gaming, the quality is better and sometimes ScreenScraper is missing some specific information such as release dates where TheGamesDB may be able to fill in the gaps.

 Here is an overview of what's supported by ES-DE and these scrapers: